vfmd/vfmd-spec/specification.md

-The <span id="link-reference-association-map">**link reference association map**</span> is an associative array that contains data from all the reference-resolution blocks in the document, that helps in mapping a _reference id_ to the _link url_ and _link title_ that the _reference id_ represents.
+The <span id="link-reference-association-map">**link reference association map**</span> is an associative array that contains data from all the reference-resolution blocks in the document, including those that occur within blockquotes and lists.
+It helps in mapping a _reference id_ to the _link url_ and _link title_ that the _reference id_ represents.
 It is used in the [procedure for identifying link tags] and in the [procedure for identifying image tags] to resolve